venkat50/tutorials/ContainerAsFunction/README.md

-# Creating a Function from a Docker Image
+# Creating a Function from a built-in Unix utility

 There are various unix utilities that can be "packaged" as Functions.
 Similar to the concept of Web enabled, Webservice enabled, this example demonstrates